 I can still remember that moment that losing weight first crossed my mind.
 Twelve years old and realizing that my thighs touched!
 I had ‘fat legs’!
 Then two babies, bad eating, more weight ……pretty sure you get the picture.
 I’m guessing you can say ‘bin there, done that’, right?

 Over the years, you tried deprivation diets, grapefruit/egg diets, high fat, low fat, juice cleanses, mostly meat……which ones will work?
 Which ones won’t leave us feeling hungry or deprived?
 And most importantly, which ones work if losing weight and being healthy is the goal?

 Any kind of crash dieting sucks!
 You aren’t meant to live on 1000 calories or sometimes less per day.
 If you eat less than you need to function, all kinds of things happen to you and none of them are good.

-7. you often feel cold all the time because there’s a fuel shortage in your furnace
+- you often feel cold because there’s a fuel shortage in your furnace